dvcoders/15fa-intro-web/reference/README.md

 **JSON** stands for *Javascript Object Notation*.
 It a Data type for OOP in JavaScript.

-Is is also the simplest and most common data type clients and servers send between each other.
+JSON is the most common **response** from a server.
+The server will send the information back in JSON format!

 Here's some sample JSON - it is based on a `"key"`:`value` pair, which means you access the value by asking for the key!